* Government does not say why central bank governor detained

 * Governor Rimsevics also sits on ECB Governing Council

-* Finance minister urges Rimsevics to step down while being investigated (Adds quotes, details)
+* Finance minister urges Rimsevics to step down pending inquiry (Adds background)

-"There are no indications that would suggest threats to the financial system of Latvia," Kucinskis said in an emailed statement.
+"There are no indications that would suggest threats to the financial system of Latvia," the prime minister said.

 Finance Minister Dana Reizniece-Ozola said Rimsevics should step aside for the time being to protect the Baltic country's reputation.